spmjs/spmjs.io/documentation/develop-a-package.md

 </script>
 ```

-You can also build a [standalone](/documentation/spm-commands#spm-build) package by adding an argument.
+And We strongly recommend building a [standalone](/documentation/spm-commands#spm-build) package by adding an argument.

 ```bash
 $ spm build --include standalone